Finally, A Western That's Not About A Dude & His Horse

 Advertisement

-Did you face any challenges in telling a woman’s story without sacrificing the narrative around people of color?
+Did you face any challenges in telling a woman’s story without sacrificing the narrative around people of colour?

 "Absolutely.
 In an earlier draft of the script, it was more about a clash between two old warriors, Sitting Bull and General Cooke, and I wanted to make a story of connection between two people, who together can be more than the sum of their parts.
 So, we made it the story of Catherine Weldon, an ingenue coming from Brooklyn and learning about the culture of the Lakota people, and giving Sitting Bull his true value.
 My background is in documentary, so the first thing I did when I got involved in the project was to go out to the reservation to learn more about the community, and what everybody said was what a great spiritual leader Sitting Bull was.

-Was there every any fear of falling into a “white savior” narrative?
+Was there every any fear of falling into a “white saviour” narrative?

 Advertisement